ifyouseewendy/ifyouseewendy.github.io/source/resume/index.markdown

 > *#TechStack: Struts, Spring, iBaits*

 Dianping is the largest group deals site in China.
-I work as an intern in the Search Group, implementing some backend administer features using Java, including
+I work as an intern in the Search Group, implementing some backend administer features using Java.

-+ Log-related module, configure the operation log with logback, and provide search function in supporting system.
-+ Search-optimized module, parse, transfer and store the search resource request to make a search replay when encountering searching problems.

 ### Education

 2008 ~ 2012 - Bachelor, Software Engineering, East China Normal University

+### Project

++ [rmb](https://github.com/ifyouseewendy/rmb) - a gem helps generate money in Chinese Yuan.
++ [stock_knight](https://github.com/ifyouseewendy/stock_knight) - an API wrapper for Stock Fighter.
++ Rails - Patch test code to ActiveSupport and Active Model: GlobalID.
++ ActiveAdmin - Code for importing, adding summation row, and localization.

 ### Self-Summary

-+ I'm an enthusiastic and diligent staff.
++ I'm an diligent and self-driven staff.
 Work hard to make jobs done, and also think hard to keep efficiency.
+I won the “Best Staff” award in 2014.
 + Technically, my goal is to keep digging into Web development.
 Focusing on Ruby and Rails as a breakpoint, and learning all the other interesting topics in Web.
 + Personally, always remind myself to be a humble learner, with a little patience and a lot of desire.